Yes, it is ok for a breastfeeding mother to eat honey. Botulism is not transmitted by breast milk.

 It is relatively simple, the only known preventive measure for infant botulism is to avoid feeding honey to infants 12 months of age or less.

-By not giving their baby honey or any processed foods or drinks that contain honey, like honey graham crackers or sweet teas with honey, until after their child's first birthday contamination is close to zero.
+By not giving their baby honey or any processed foods or drinks that contain honey, like honey graham crackers or sweet teas with honey, until after their child's first birthday, contamination and risk are close to zero.

-It is essential to even avoid jars that claim to have been pasteurized since this process still can't reliably remove all the bacteria.
+It is essential to avoid honey jars that claim to have been pasteurized since this process still can't reliably remove all the bacteria.

 When Can I Introduce Honey?